groupDevices · Household

 This is not our general best-VPN list reshuffled — it is sorted, deliberately, by the thing that decides the family question.
 The order is device count first, then value:

 • Simultaneous connections (the headline).
-Unlimited beats capped because it removes the worry for any size of household — putting Surfshark, IPVanish and Private Internet Access at the top.
+Unlimited beats capped because it removes the worry for any size of household — putting IPVanish and Private Internet Access at the top.

 • Speed under load.
 A family runs many devices at once, so a fast provider matters — NordVPN, fastest in our 2026 tests, heads the capped 10-device group here.